mmarchetti90/WalterPipeline-1/README.md

 git clone https://github.com/ksw9/WalterPipeline.git
 ```

 2. Load your HPC's container tool (i.e. Docker or Singularity) and nextflow.
-(Update
+(Some clusters may have these pre-loaded.)
 ```
 module load docker # module load singularity module load nextflow